FAQ

 What is Nue?

-Nue is a “closer-to-standards web framework”.
-The focus is on minimalism, separation of concerns, and semantic web design.
-That is: there are as little abstractions as possible.
-The layout, styling, and logic are separated, and CSS is used as intended.
+One of the main goals of Nue is to bring web development closer to standards by focusing on minimalism, separation of concerns, and semantic web design.
+That is: there are as few abstractions as possible.

 “Nue” comes from the German word “neu”, which translates to “new” in English.
 It is pronounced like /nju/